Erika Gebo, PhD

 Bond, Brenda J. and Erika Gebo.
 (2014).
 “Comparing the Implementation of a Best Practice Crime Policy across Cities.”
 Administration & Society, 46: 371-394.

 Gebo, Erika, Carolyn Boyes-Watson, and Sayra Pinto-Wilson.
 (2010).
 “Reconceptualizing Organizational Change in the Comprehensive Gang Model.”
 Journal of Criminal Justice, 38: 166-173.

-Gebo, Erika.
-2011.
-Final Report of the Gang and Youth Violence Reduction Action Research Partnership with the Tri-City Collaborative.
+Gebo, Erika, Brenda J. Bond, and Krystal Campos.
+(2012).
+Final Report of the Anti-Gang and Youth Violence Action Research Collaboration with the City of Boston.
 Boston, MA: Suffolk University, Sociology Department.